coredds/brimir/CONTRIBUTING.md

 - Look for issues labeled `good first issue` for beginner-friendly tasks
 - Check `help wanted` label for areas needing assistance
 - Review the [PRD.md](PRD.md) for planned features
-- Ask in Discussions or Discord if you're unsure where to start
+- Ask in Discussions if you're unsure where to start

 ### Creating a New Issue